 Intertribal Creatives Collective Celebrates Art and Voices of Indigenous People

 Intertribal Creatives is a collective launched in December 2020 by Running Strong for American Indian Youth, a nonprofit that supports Native American communities.
 Intertribal Creatives’ mission is to serve as an accessible, layered resource to both the local and broader Native community by allowing Natives to connect with other Indigenous people throughout the country.
 In December, Intertribal Creatives made a splash with their pop-up gallery and market at Founder’s Hall in Old Town, featuring visual art, handmade jewelry and other forms of self-expression from Native artisans, entrepreneurs and creatives from around the country.
-As the gallery space is undergoing renovation for a spring reopening, Intertribal Creatives launched a fair-trade online gallery and store in January 2021.
+As the gallery space is undergoing renovation for a soft reopening this summer, Intertribal Creatives launched a fair-trade online gallery and store in January 2021.

 Sustainability Trend Grows at Shopping & Dining Destinations